 SFI Ref.
 Delegated To SoRD Ref.
-Duties Derived from the Standing Financial Instructions (SFI's) 2.1.3 Audit Committee 8.12 8.12.1 Assess the work and fees of external audit on an annual basis ensure that the work is of a high standard and that fees are reasonable 2.1.4 Audit Committee 8.13 8.13.1 Recommend to the Council of Governors re: the appointment appointment of external auditors 2.1.5 Chair of Audit Committee 8.14 8.14.1 Where there is evidence of ultra vires transactions, improper a and other important matters these should be raised at Board Meetings.
-Exceptionally, refer to Monitor any matters of conce having raised it with the Chief Executive Accounting Officer ar Executive Chief Finance Officer 2.1.6 2.2.1 ECFO 8.15 8.15.1 Ensure an adequate internal audit service, for which he/she is accountable, is provided (and involve the Audit Committee in selection process when/if an internal audit service provider is changed) 2.2.1 ECFO 8.16 8.16.1 Decide at what stage to involve police in cases of misappropriation and other irregularities not involving fraud or corruption, in consultation with Local Counter Fraud Specialis 2.3.1 Chief Internal Auditor 8.17 8.17.1 Review, appraise and report in accordance with best practice 2.3.1 2.3.2 Chief Internal Auditor 8.18 8.18.1 Produce an annual audit opinion on the effectiveness of the systems of internal control 8.18.2 Raise with the ECFO immediately any matter which involves of thought to involve, irregularities concerning cash, stores or other property or any suspected irregularity 2.3.3 Chief Internal Auditor 8.19 8.19.1 Attend audit committee meetings 2.3.4 Chief Internal Auditor 8.20 8.20.1 Report directly to the ECFO and refer audit reports to Auditee appropriate 2.3.6 ECFO 8.21 8.21.1 Provide Internal Auditors and External Auditors with information 2.3.12 Council of Governors 8.22 8.22.1 Appoint external auditors 2.3.1 Council of Governors 0.22 0.22.1 Appoint external additions
+Duties D Perived from the Standing Financial Instructions (SFI's) 2.1.3 Audit Committee 8.12 8.12.1 Assess the work and fees of external audit on an annual basis to ensure that the work is of a high standard and that fees are reasonable 2.1.4 Audit Committee 8.13 8.13.1 Recommend to the Council of Governors re: the appointment/re- appointment of external auditors 2.1.5 Chair of Audit Committee 8.14 8.14.1 Where there is evidence of ultra vires transactions, improper acts and other important matters these should be raised at Board Meetings.
+Exceptionally, refer to Monitor any matters of concern, having raised it with the Chief Executive Accounting Officer and Executive Chief Finance Officer 2.1.6 2.2.1 ECFO 8.15 8.15.1 Ensure an adequate internal audit service, for which he/she is accountable, is provided (and involve the Audit Committee in the selection process when/if an internal audit service provider is changed) 2.2.1 ECFO 8.16 8.16.1 Decide at what stage to involve police in cases of misappropriation and other irregularities not involving fraud or corruption, in consultation with Local Counter Fraud Specialist 2.3.1 Chief Internal Auditor 8.17 8.17.1 Review, appraise and report in accordance with best practice 2.3.1 2.3.2 Chief Internal Auditor 8.18 8.18.1 8.18.2 Produce an annual audit opinion on the effectiveness of the systems of internal control Raise with the ECFO immediately any matter which involves or thought to involve, irregularities concerning cash, stores or other property or any suspected irregularity 2.3.3 Chief Internal Auditor 8.19 8.19.1 Attend audit committee meetings 2.3.4 Chief Internal Auditor 8.20 8.20.1 Report directly to the ECFO and refer audit reports to Auditees as appropriate 2.3.6 2.3.12 ECFO 8.21 8.21.1 Provide Internal Auditors and External Auditors with information 2.3.7 Council of Governors 8.22 8.22.1 Appoint external auditors